-Donating to a non-profit or charitable organization registered in your country may make part of the donation tax-deductible.
+We highly recommend each of these unique groups for their services to humanity and the world.
+Also keep in mind that donating to a non-profit or charitable organization registered in your country can be tax-deductible.
 See the column on the right side of the page for qualifying countries.

 Disclaimer: The below list has been vetted based on actual charity status, responsiveness to inquiry by email or phone, and previous records of suitable conduct.
-PoachingFacts.com takes no responsibility for the organization’s continued charity status or activities.
-We are not affiliated with any of the websites or organizations listed below unless otherwise stated.
+While we strive to maintain an up-to-date list, PoachingFacts takes no responsibility for the organization’s continued charity status or activities.
+We are not affiliated with any of the organizations listed below unless otherwise stated.

 |Animals Asia – Operating in Asia as a charitable organization since 1998, Animals Asia focuses on rescuing bears from illegal captivity as has been praised by numerous organizations and governments, including China, for their exemplary performance.
 They operate rescue centers and sanctuaries for bears in Vietnam and the only internationally accredited center in China, both of which have legal and illegal large-scale commercial bear farming operations.
 They also work to change the dog and cat meat trade as well as provide care for abandoned or stray animals.
 Animals Asia works to improve animal welfare and strive for sustainable solutions through education and activism at local and governmental levels.
 A variety of volunteer opportunities and online donations are available.
 Registered as a non-profit in several countries.||AUS DEU ITA HK UK USA|